SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo_Spider_Incidents.md

 This page contains an overview of the closed incidents.
 The **Number of Closed Incidents** represents the number of incidents stored in the **Closed Incident Table**.

-When **open incidents** are closed and the incidents are **deleted** from the **Open Incident Table** as a consequence, the driver will not remove the data, but instead store the most important data in this table.
+When **open incidents** are closed and the incidents are **deleted** from the **Open Incident Table** as a consequence, the connector will not remove the data, but instead store the most important data in this table.

 This table has the following columns: